presstwice/Python-/Docs/Udacity_PFWP.md

 # Tuple

 * A data type for immutable ordered sequences of elements
+* Tuples are contained within parentheses ()
+* Tuples can be indexed and sliced like a list

 # Set

 * A data type for mutable unordered collections of **unique elements**
 * you can add an element to a set with add()
 * Using pop() you can remove a random element from the set
+* A set cannot be sliced like a list or a tuple
+* A set is defined with {} like dictionaries

+set_example = {element1, element2, element3}

 # Dictionary

+* A dictionary is a mutable, unordered data structure that contains mappings of keys to values.
+Because these keys are used to index values, they must be unique and immutable

+elements = {"hydrogen": 1, "helium": 2, "carbon": 6}

+* Dictionaries can have keys of any immutable type, whether it be integers, tuples or strings

 * A data type for mutable objects that store mappings of unique keys to values
+    * So they are like lists and sets but they store pairs of values
+    * A key for a dictionary must be immutable, like str, int, float or boolean

+dictionary_example = {}

+* In python if you use a empty set of {} python will assign it an empty dictionary to that variable
+    * You can use set() to define an empty set
+    * OR dict() to define an empty dictionary too

+## Identity Operators

+* is  - evaualates if both sides have the same identity
+* is not - evaulates if both sides have different identities

+## get with a Default Value

+>>> elements.get('dilithium')
+None
+>>> elements['dilithium']
+KeyError: 'dilithium'
+>>> elements.get('kryptonite', 'There\'s no such element!')
+"There's no such element!"